Kevin Phillips (political commentator)

 Kevin Price Phillips (November 30, 1940 – October 9, 2023) was an American writer and commentator on politics, economics, and history.
 He emerged as a Republican Party strategist who helped devise its Southern Strategy in the 1960s.
 Phillips became disaffected with the party by the 1990s, subsequently leaving it to become an independent and staunch critic of the Republicans.
 He was a regular contributor to the Los Angeles Times, Harper's Magazine, and National Public Radio, and was a political analyst on PBS's NOW with Bill Moyers.

 Early life

 Phillips was born in Manhattan in 1940, and grew up in the Bronx, raised by a family of Irish, Scottish, and English descent.
 He was drawn to the Republican Party from an early age, supporting Dwight D. Eisenhower for president in 1952 and 1956.
-He attended the Bronx High School of Science before earning a bachelor's degree in political science from Colgate University and a juris doctor from Harvard Law School; he also studied at the University of Edinburgh.
+He attended the Bronx High School of Science before earning a bachelor's degree in political science from Colgate University in 1961 and a juris doctor from Harvard Law School in 1964.
+He also studied abroad at the University of Edinburgh from 1959 to 1960.